This is the Third part in a Four part review of the divorce process entitled ‘Obtaining the Decree Nisi of Divorce.

 - Part IV: Obtaining the Decree Absolute of Divorce

 Once the Divorce Petition has been acknowledged by the Respondent, the court will then start the process toward pronouncing the decree nisi of divorce.
-The importance of the decree nisi is twofold.
+This is now called the ‘Conditional Order’.
+The importance of the Conditional Order is twofold.

 First it is the initial decree of your divorce.
-No divorce can be finalised before a decree nisi is pronounced first.
+No divorce can be finalised before a conditional order is pronounced first.

-Secondly, no financial settlement or Orders relating to the finances of the divorce can be made by the court until the decree Nisi has first been pronounced.
-A decree Nisi also indicates that you are well on the way to being divorced.
+Secondly, no financial settlement or Orders relating to the finances of the divorce can be made by the court until the conditional order has first been pronounced.

 Overview & Procedure